 I use two different methods for baking a Classic New York Cheesecake.
 Both are from Cook's Illustrated.
 This is the more traditional, yet riskier method.
 The cheesecake initially bakes for 10 minutes in a 500 degree F oven.
 This is what gives the gorgeous brown, puffy edges and golden top.
 Then the oven is turned to 200 degrees to finish baking for about an hour and a half.
 This slow bake at a low temperature gives the cheesecake a soft, silky texture and does away with the need for using a water bath.

 The reason this method is risky is that different ovens will reduce their temperature from 500 degrees to 200 degrees at different rates.
 If your oven is very efficient at retaining heat, it will not cool to 200 degrees quickly enough, possibly not even before the cheesecake is finished.
 This can result in baking too quickly in a too hot oven, which can lead to cracks.
 (Or an enormous gash.
 Done that.)
 It is essential to use both an oven thermometer and an instant read thermometer when baking the cheesecake.
-Monitor your oven temperature after turning it down to 200 degrees.
-My oven releases heat too slowly, so I crack open the oven door until the temperature reaches 200 degrees.
+My oven releases heat too slowly, so I open the oven door until the temperature reaches 200 degrees.
+I have found this to be the safest way of using this method.
 The most foolproof way of testing the cheesecake for doneness is by taking its temperature with an instant read thermometer.
-Cook’s Illustrated says to take the cheesecake out of the oven at 150 degrees F. I’ve taken mine up to 158 degrees with beautiful results.
+Cook's Illustrated says to take the cheesecake out of the oven at 150 degrees F. I've taken mine up to 158 degrees with beautiful results.

 While I love the puffy brown edges and authentic look of the "risky" method, the "foolproof" method also gives very good, very reliable results.
 I'll share this method with you in an upcoming post.
 Stay tuned! 🙂